Domodomko/SunriseJunior/README.md

 - The task was written in 2 days, most of the time was spent learning jQuery and Ajax
 - I write API and native Django application together for the first time.
 It was an interesting experience
+- I chose confirmation by mail for authorization,, but I'm also familiar with FireBase

 ## Link Structure